isomerpages/cris-scri/news-and-events/news/_posts/2024-05-14-post-Adrenaline fuels her passion to develop the next generation of clinical research coordinators.md

 and cultivating her ability to remain calm and resilient.</p>
 <p>Earlier in her career, Geraldine was a transplant coordinator for patients
 on waiting lists for new organs, which involved shift work around a 24-hour roster.
-However, after she became a mum, she was looking for a role with regular hours and transitioned to become a CRC.</p>
+However, after she became a mum, she looked for a role with regular hours and transitioned to become a CRC.</p>
 <p>“Similar to being a transplant coordinator, as a CRC, you are involved
 with the patient from the initial recruitment to assessing their suitability for the trial.
 In fact, you follow some patients for many years.
 Despite